© Unofficial Royalty 2024

 May 21, 2013 – Death of Count Christian of Rosenborg, grandson of King Christian X of Denmark and first cousin of Queen Margrethe II of Denmark, at Gentofte Hospital in Gentofte, Denmark; buried at Lyngby Church in Lyngby, Denmark

 Christian was born Prince Christian of Denmark, the younger son of Hereditary Prince Knud.
-He lost his royal title and style upon marriage to a commoner in 1971.
+In 1971, he lost his royal title and style upon marriage to a commoner without the permission of the monarch.

 Unofficial Royalty: Count Christian of Rosenborg